 The people and the mission keep me going.

 And there have been surprising gifts.
 Merging my expertise and my faith has completely invigorated my creativity.
 Placing my skills in the hands of God, and applying them to evangelization, sparks my imagination and fuels my passion.
 My life and work has been enriched by my teammates, both in Los Angeles and Detroit, who inspire and challenge me through their faith and our projects.

 “Each of us are given a unique mission and vocation by God.
 We just have to be open to receive it.”

 Just to be clear, you absolutely can serve God through secular work.
 Any type of work and workplace can be sanctified through you – and can help sanctify you.
 Each of us are given a unique mission and vocation by God.
 We just have to be open to receive it.

 I don’t know what the future holds for my career, but this is where I belong now.

 God is the greatest boss.

 Christine Warner, GIVEN ’16

-Christine Warner is a digital marketer and freelance writer based in Los Angeles.
-Currently working for the Archdiocese of Los Angeles, she has brand, agency, and non-profit marketing experience with diverse brands and organizations.
-Christine is passionate about using creative channels to communicate the beauty of the feminine genius and the Catholic faith.
+Christine Warner is a digital marketer, content strategist, and freelance writer based in Detroit, Michigan.
+Currently working for the Archdiocese of Detroit, she has brand, agency, and non-profit marketing experience with diverse brands and organizations.
+Christine is passionate about using creative channels to communicate the beauty of the feminine genius and